junxit/us-congress-bills-114/bill.md

 # H.R.
 3998

-> To direct the Federal Communications Commission to conduct a study on network resiliency during times of emergency, and for other purposes.
+> To direct the Federal Communications Commission to commence proceedings related to the resiliency of critical telecommunications networks during times of emergency, and for other purposes.

 ## § 1.
 Short title